Trump to announce Iran nuclear deal decision Tuesday

 "I will be announcing my decision on the Iran Deal tomorrow from the White House at 2:00 pm," Trump said in a tweet.

 Trump has until Saturday to decide whether to renew a 120-day waiver of sanctions that Congress previously imposed on Iran.
 If he does not renew the waiver, it would signal to U.S. allies and Iran that the U.S. wants to pull out of the nuclear deal negotiated under President Barack Obama.
-The deal lifted sanctions on Iran in return for limitations on that country's nuclear program.
+The agreement, to which the U.S., U.K., Russia, France, China and Germany are parties, lifted sanctions on Iran in return for limitations on that country's nuclear program.

-Even before the window for lobbying the president shrank drastically, some Republican lawmakers — including longtime critics of the Iranian nuclear deal — had been urging him to stick with the agreement and try to change it, not withdraw completely.
+Before Trump's tweet about his upcoming announcement, some Republican lawmakers — including longtime critics of the deal — had been urging him to stick with the agreement and try to change it, not withdraw completely.

-Sen. Lamar Alexander, R-Tenn., who previously opposed the nuclear deal, said in an interview Monday on Hugh Hewitt’s radio show that he hopes that Trump can get a "better deal" and advised against pulling out of the agreement entirely.
+Sen. Lamar Alexander, R-Tenn., who previously opposed the nuclear deal, said in an interview Monday on Hugh Hewitt’s radio show that he hopes that Trump can get a "better deal" and advised against pulling out of the agreement.

-"I would counsel against" pulling out of the deal, Rep. Mac Thornberry, R-Texas, chairman of the House Armed Services Committee, said in an interview on "Fox News Sunday."
+"I would counsel against" pulling out, Rep. Mac Thornberry, R-Texas, chairman of the House Armed Services Committee, said in an interview on "Fox News Sunday."

-Thornberry, who initially opposed the agreement, now says he wonders what would happen if the U.S. withdraws.
+Thornberry, who initially opposed the agreement, now says he wonders what would happen if the U.S. abandons it.

 Breaking News Emails